acenet-arc/cpp_as_a_second_language/_episodes/introduction.md

 In this workshop we will write a C++ program starting from an empty text file which incorporates many of the main concepts of C++.
 In doing so we will gain a foundation to allow us to start understanding other people's C++ programs.

 We will cover concepts such as object oriented programming, polymorphism, interfaces, and templates.
 Interfaces being a common, but certainly not the only, way to extend functionality in C++ programs and libraries.
+The idea of interfaces will be introduced during the 'Abstract classes' episode towards the end of the workshop.

 ## Are we all setup?